 The Board has taken into consideration a number of relevant factors when considering remuneration adjustments and annual bonuses, such as making reference to the prevailing market conditions, local market practice, salaries paid by comparable companies, the levels of emolument of existing staff of the Company, job responsibilities, duties and scope, performance of individuals and the market demand for their skills.
 The business of shipping is highly cyclical.
 It is inappropriate to impose straight financial measures for both salary adjustments and bonus determination as to do so would likely generate meaningless results and potentially damaging consequences.
 The Board seeks to obtain a balance of all the above mentioned factors.

 Discretionary equity awards by way of restricted share awards are provided through the Company's Share Award Schemes which are designed to provide Executive Directors and other employees with long-term financial benefits that are aligned to and consistent with the creation of shareholder value as an incentive and recognition for their contribution to the Group.
 The number of share awards granted each year is based on the performance, role and responsibilities of the individual eligible participant and approved by the Remuneration Committee.

 The Group's principal retirement benefit scheme is the Mandatory Provident Fund Scheme, a defined contribution scheme provided under the Hong Kong Mandatory Provident Fund Schemes Ordinance for those staff employed under the jurisdiction of the Hong Kong Employment Ordinance.
-Other locations provide pension contributions in line with the local regulations.
+Other locations provide pension contributions in line with local regulations.

 Key components of remuneration are set out below.

-Key Remuneration Components Executive Directors and All Employees Non-executive Directors Fixed based salary Salaries are reviewed annually taking into account prevailing market conditions and local market practice, as well as the individual's role, duties, experience, responsibilities and performance No Annual discretionary cash bonus Discretionary cash bonuses are determined based on the overall performance of the individual and the Group.
-Bonuses for Executive Directors and certain higher paid employees are assessed by the Remuneration Committee and those of all other staff are assessed by the Chief Executive Officer.
-Bonuses to Executive Directors and other employees are generally expected to be no more than 12 months' salary equivalent No Long-term equity award Discretionary awards are determined based on the performance, role and responsibilities of eligible participants.
-New awards are considered each year by the Remuneration Committee.
-Awards typically vest three years after they are granted.
-Awards granted to first time awardees, if any, typically vest annually over a three-year period No Retirement benefit Retirement benefit is in line with local legislation and market practice No Fixed annual director's fee No In line with market practice
+Key Remuneration Components for Executive Directors and All Employees

+Fixed based salary - Salaries are reviewed annually taking into account prevailing market conditions and local market practice, as well as the individual's role, duties, experience, responsibilities and performance

+Annual discretionary cash bonus - Discretionary cash bonuses are determined based on the overall performance of the individual and the Group.
+Bonuses for Executive Directors and certain higher paid employees are assessed by the Remuneration Committee, and those of all other staff are assessed by the Chief Executive Officer.
+Bonuses to Executive Directors and other employees are generally expected to be no more than 12 months' salary equivalent